 In Case 2, the cost of the Stop and Go controller remains the lowest for the entire duration of the motion.
 Consequently, the reaction of the robot was to stop in front of the obstacle, wait for the path to be cleared and then restart its motion along the original trajectory.
-For Case 1, 4.5 s was needed to complete the segment 5.
-For Case 2, the authors measured a time of completion of 7.3 s, accounting for the time in which the robot was paused due to the human's presence.
-If, instead, the robot would have chosen to immediately replan around the forearm, the goal of the segment would have been

-Fig. 8 Plot of the execution times for the three interaction cases of customization A reached in 14.7 s.
-Therefore, the Stop and Go reaction actuated by the robot is the most time saving one for Case 2.
-On the other hand, regarding Case 3, the cost of the Stop and Go controller becomes larger than the cost of the Reconnect controller at 6.8 s, meaning that a switch is triggered.
+For Case 1, 4.5 s were needed to complete the segment 5.
+For Case 2 the authors measured a time of completion of 7.3 s, accounting for the time in which the robot was paused due to the human's presence.
+If, instead, the robot would have chosen to immediately replan around the forearm, the goal of the segment would have been reached in 14.7 s.
+Therefore, Stop and Go reaction actuated by the robot is the most time saving one for Case 2.
+On the other hand, regarding Case 3, the cost of the Stop and Go controller becomes larger than the cost of the Reconnect controller at 6.8 seconds, meaning that a switch is triggered.
 In practice, the robot stopped in front of the obstacle.
 But, since the induced delay was excessive, the system decided to replan its path and complete the segment.
 The execution time measured for this reaction was 19.1 s, versus the 21.5 s that would have been needed if the robot had to wait for the operator to clear the path.
 This means that, once again, the reaction chosen by the robot was the most appropriate for the situation under analysis, with a consequent 11% reduction of the productivity disruption.